Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 If you don’t like the skins on your potatoes, feel free to peel them before adding them to the crockpot.
 This is a personal preference and won’t affect the taste of the potatoes.

-STEP ONE: Place the bacon on a baking sheet (on a rack if possible) and bake in the oven at 400°F for about 10 minutes, until just crispy.
-Remove and, once cooled enough, chop into small pieces.
+STEP ONE: Place the bacon on a baking sheet (on a rack if possible) and bake in the oven at 400°F for about ten minutes, until just crispy.

-uncooked bacon on a tin pan
+uncooked bacon on a baking sheet

-STEP TWO: Take a piece of aluminum foil and line the inside of a 7-quart crockpot with extra overhang as you’ll need to fold it back over the top of the potatoes.
-Spray lightly with nonstick cooking spray.
+STEP TWO: Take a piece of aluminum foil and line the inside of a 7-quart crockpot with an extra overhang, as you’ll need to fold it back over the top of the potatoes.

 PRO TIP: